 We have to just keep trying.
 We have to keep going with our ecological initiatives, and feminist initiatives, and anti-racist initiatives, and so on, in the face of a big wave of something that is opposing that.
 I don’t know if we can trust that good will triumph over evil.
 From a Buddhist point of view, that’s not guaranteed.
 For us we have to keep our motivation to do everything we do and think everything we think for the benefit of all beings.
 So even the upset that we might feel, or the anger, it’s for the benefit of all beings.
 It needs to have that motivation.

-– Noah Markus on behalf of the Love Serve Remember Foundation
+– Written by Noah Markus on behalf of the Love Serve Remember Foundation

 Help Support These Teachings